FACTBOX-Trump's policies on immigration, economy, other issues

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Here are those positions and others the New York businessman, who has never held elective office, has put forward to convince the American people that he should be the next U.S. chief executive.
-(For a Factbox on Democratic opponent Hillary Clinton's proposals, please see )
+Here are those positions and others the real estate developer, who has never held elective office, has put forward to convince the American people that he should be the next U.S. chief executive:

 ECONOMIC POLICY